robjg/dido/docs/reference/dido/json/JsonDataInBean.md

 [HOME](../../README.md)
-# dido:json
+# dido:json-in

-Creates an In or an Out for JSON data.
+Creates an In for JSON data.
 Data can either be in the format of a single JSON Object per line.
 An array of JSON Objects, or A single JSON Object.

 ### Property Summary